EXPLORE THIS STORY

 DOMINANT ANGLE

-Doha delivers the most radical verdict: elections without sovereignty, participation without power
+Doha publishes the most radical verdict: elections without sovereignty, participation without power

 Dominant angle identified — does not reflect unanimity of this country’s media